nitya/aistudio-python-quickstart-sample/docs/03-dev-env.md

 2. **Pre-built, local VM** - using Docker Desktop.
 3. **Manual, local OS** - using your preferred environment.

-The repository is instrumented with a [dev container](https://containers.dev) configuration that creates a pre-built development environment in a Docker container,r eady for your use.
-The first two options allow you to run this container in the cloud or on your local device.
-The final option is to do the entire setup yourself, in your preferred environment or OS.
+The repository is instrumented with a [dev container](https://containers.dev) configuration that creates a pre-built development environment in a Docker container, ready for your use.
+The first two options allow you to run this container - either in the cloud or on your local device.
+The final option lets you control the entire setup yourself, in your preferred environment or OS.

 We've documented the three options below from least-effort to most, for setup. **Pick one**.